Skip to main content

 Begin your Discovery Journey

-You can begin a search with a piece of text, a URL or by choosing a PDF.
-The example below involves putting some notes into the text box on the Keenious homepage.
-Keenious will generate a list of recommendations.
-To understand how Keenious makes recommendations, check out this article.
+You can start a search with a simple (or complex 👀) question, or by choosing a PDF.
+In the example below, a question is typed into the text box on the Keenious homepage.
+Keenious will then look for relevant articles and prompt you to think more deeply about your research question, suggesting ideas and related topic areas.
+If you’re curious about how Keenious makes recommendations, check out this article.

 Uncovering your Discovery - Getting Full Text Access